 There are benefits and limitations to both approaches.
 Both can have backlinks to your other blog posts and can link to your law firm's content.
-In some cases, a subdomain or subfolder can be better for search engine optimization (SEO), but the American Bar Association (ABA) and local ethics rules for marketing or advertising may place additional limits on blogs as subdomains or subfolders as opposed to stand-alone domains.
+Sometimes, a subdomain or subfolder can be better for search engine optimization (SEO).
+Still, the American Bar Association (ABA) and local ethics rules for marketing or advertising may place additional limits on blogs as subdomains or subfolders instead of stand-alone domains.

-After you’ve registered your domain name, you will need to set up web hosting for your legal blog.
-If you already have a website for your law firm, you may know a little bit about a web host, or a web hosting service provider.
+After registering your domain name, you must set up web hosting for your legal blog.
+If you already have a website for your law firm, you may know a bit about a web host or a web hosting service provider.
 In brief, a web hosting service provider is a business that houses your website and allows it to be viewable to readers on the internet.
 A web hosting service provider gives your website a "home" of sorts on the internet.
 Without a web hosting service, it can be difficult for potential clients to search for your website or to locate any of the blogs you will be posting.
-Accordingly, without a web hosting service, your blog may not reach its intended audience.
+Accordingly, your blog may not reach its intended audience without a suitable web hosting service.

-In sum, a web hosting service provides the technology that allows the content you are creating to find the readers you are imagining for your blog posts.
-There are a wide variety of web hosting service providers from which you can choose.
-There are some web hosting services that require you to have purchased a domain name in advance, while others allow you to buy a domain name from the web hosting service.
-Like we discussed above, you'll want to think carefully about whether a separate domain name is best for your law blog, as opposed to a subdomain or subfolder connected to your law firm's website.
-For many firms, making the decision to start a blog can be a catalyst for overhauling your law firm's website and working with a better web hosting service provider.
+In sum, a web hosting service provides the technology that allows the content you create to find the readers you imagine for your blog posts.
+You can choose from a wide variety of web hosting service providers.
+Some web hosting services require you to have purchased a domain name in advance, while others allow you to buy a domain name from the web hosting service.
+As discussed above, you'll want to consider whether a separate domain name is best for your law blog instead of a subdomain or subfolder connected to your law firm's website.
+For many firms, starting a blog can be a catalyst for overhauling your law firm's website and working with a better web hosting service provider.

-Now, we want to move beyond some of the technical matter for creating a law blog to developing content.
-The American Bar Association (ABA), the Canadian Bar Association (CBA), and other national organizations for lawyers have ethics rules and requirements when it comes to advertising or marketing, and many of these ethics rules apply to law blogs.
-In addition, the state or province in which you are licensed to practice law likely has its own set of ethics rules pertaining to marketing and advertising.
+We want to move beyond technical matters for creating a law blog to developing content.
+The American Bar Association (ABA), the Canadian Bar Association (CBA), and other national organizations for lawyers have ethics rules and requirements for advertising or marketing.
+Many of these rules apply to law blogs.
+In addition, the state or province where you are licensed to practice law likely has its own set of ethics rules for marketing and advertising.

-You do not want to run afoul of the ethics rules that limit what you can put in a law blog.
+You want to avoid running afoul of the ethics rules that limit what you can put in a law blog.
 Most of these rules relate to promises you might make to potential clients about outcomes, revealing information about past cases without obtaining consent, or advertising expertise in an area of the law without requisite certification.

 Certainly, you can simply begin writing a legal blog with content for your firm once you have the technical aspects in place, from registering a domain name to setting up web hosting for the blog.
-Yet the best law firm blogs—as with any business blog—are those that begin with a clear framework in mind.
-When you prepare for a negotiation or get ready for a trial, you know how important it is to have an overarching narrative in mind with key points you want to get across to your audience.
+Yet the best law firm blogs—as with any business blog—begin with a clear framework.
+When preparing for a negotiation or a trial, you know how important it is to have an overarching narrative with key points you want to convey to your audience.
 The same is true for your law firm's blog.
-As such, you'll want to think through a roadmap for the content you want to create before you actually develop it.
-As you put together a roadmap, you should also keep in mind that nothing on a blog is set in stone.
-Unlike print publications, you can make revisions to improve the content along the way.
+As such, you'll want to think through a roadmap for the content you want to create before you develop it.
+As you assemble a roadmap, remember that nothing on a blog is set in stone.
+Unlike print publications, you can and should make revisions to improve and update the content as warranted by changing circumstances.

 - Know why you are starting a blog for your firm: When you are in the early stages of starting a law blog and are beginning to think about the type of content you want to create, you should keep the “why” in mind—why are you blogging?
 Your blog topics should speak to that “why” in distinct ways, and you should think about different types of blogs that can help you to reach your goals.
 For example, some blogs may be “evergreen” posts that are not time-specific or newsworthy, but rather answer potential client questions that your readers may continue to have for many months and years to come.
 On the flip side, you may consider blogging about newsworthy legal issues that could draw clients interested in joining a new class action claim, for example, to your firm.